-Since this Program will subsidize rent for a Rental Unit Applicant who has a lease agreement with a HPO, a Memorandum of Understanding will be agreed to between the Program and the Housing Property Owner.
-For each tenant whose rent is subsidized in each housing property, a Tenant Addendum will be signed between the Rental Unit Applicant and the Program and added to the Memorandum of Understanding that pertains to the tenant's housing property.
+Since this Program will subsidize rent for a Rental Unit Applicant who has a lease agreement with a HPO, a Memorandum of Understanding (MOU) will be signed agreed between the Program and the Housing Property Owner.
+The MOU will not allocate funding, since the housing properties do not receive any Program funding, but will only serve to establish the roles, responsibilities and Program requirements of the HPO as lessor of assisted Rental Unit Tenants.

+For each tenant whose rent is subsidized in each housing property, a Tenant Subsidy Agreement will be executed between PRDOH and the eligible tenant.
+This agreement will establish the funding to be disbursed as subsidy for each tenant and the duration of the assistance.
+Tenant Addendum will be signed between the Rental Unit Applicant and the Program and added to the Memorandum of Understanding that pertains to the tenant's housing property.

-If the initial inspection to the housing property and its rental units was completed before this instance and deficiencies to the housing property or to any of the rental units to be subsidized were identified in the inspection report, the HPO may still enter into a legal agreement with PRDOH to initiate rental subsidy for the eligible rental units.
+If the initial inspection to the housing property and its rental units was completed before signing the MOU, and this instance and deficiencies to the housing property or to any of the rental units to be subsidized were identified in the inspection report, the HPO may still enter into the a legal agreement with PRDOH to initiate rental subsidy for the eligible rental units tenants.
 In this instance, a written commitment to correct all the deficiencies within a thirty (30) day period will be required.
-The written agreement will establish not only a commitment to correct all deficiencies to Rental Units or to the Building Exterior of the housing property within thirty (30) days of the HPO being notified of deficiencies, but also that if the identified deficiencies are not corrected within thirty (30) days, subsidy will be suspended for each deficient rental unit or for all subsidized rental units, if the building exterior's deficiencies remain uncorrected, until a follow-up inspection proves the notified deficiencies have been corrected.
+The written agreement will establish not only a commitment to correct all deficiencies to rental units or to the Building Exterior of the housing property within thirty (30) days of the HPO being notified of deficiencies, but also that if the identified deficiencies are not corrected within thirty (30) days, subsidy will be suspended for each deficient rental unit or for all subsidized rental units, if the building exterior's deficiencies remain uncorrected, until a follow-up inspection proves the notified deficiencies have been corrected.